rehierl/node-tree-outliner/3-basic-design/3-0-0-node-sequence.md

 which are not part of it (i.e. not all nodes that are presequent to a node are allowed to have an effect on it).

-Note that even those nodes, which were exited, can be allowed to have an effect on subsequent nodes (e.g. presequent siblings).
+Note that even those nodes, which have already been exited, can be allowed to have an effect on subsequent nodes (e.g. presequent siblings).

 <!-- ======================================================================= -->
 ## look ahead